 What is calcium?

-Importantly, if you don’t have enough calcium in your diet, your body will take it from your bones, which act as a calcium store.
+Importantly, if you don’t have enough calcium in your diet, your body will take it from your bones, which acts as a calcium store.
 Not surprisingly, this can lead to health issues.

 Why your body needs calcium

 Calcium forms part of the structure of your bones and teeth, so it’s necessary for bone-building and bone strength.
-Low levels may cause your bones to become brittle, weak and prone to fracturing.
+Low levels can lead to bone fragility, where your bones may become brittle, weak and prone to fracturing.